 Peppermint White Chocolate Mocha

-- Combine milk and peppermint syrup together and froth using a milk frother or other method of choice (see post above for more info).
+- Froth milk and peppermint syrup together using a milk frother or other method of choice (see post above for more info).

 - Add espresso/coffee to a mug and top with frothed milk.
 Stir together to combine.
 Top with whipped cream and peppermint candy pieces, if desired.
 Serve immediately.